 Sec.
 1371-1.
 Certificates of Appropriateness shall be required for the following categories of sites only: 1.
 Landmarks; 2.
-Districts; 3.
-Demolition of Sites of Merit; 4.
-Demolition of Potential Cultural Heritage Sites; and 5.
+District Contributors; 3.
+Demolition of Sites of Merit, 4.
+Demolition of potential Cultural Heritage Sites; and 5.
 Designated Cultural Heritage Sites where a Planned Development Permit is being sought for the property pursuant to Section 8107-37 (Cultural Heritage Sites Deviations) of the Ventura County Zoning Ordinance.
 A Certificate of Appropriateness is an authorization issued by the Cultural Heritage Board or its designee in accordance with criteria in Sec.
 1371-4.
 A Certificate of Appropriateness may be approved for a project as proposed, or approved with applicant modifications, or denied by the Cultural Heritage Board.
-A Certificate of Appropriateness shall only be required for projects affecting the exterior of a structure, site, or object, except in the case of a Cultural Heritage Site subject to a Mills Act contract, in which case it shall be required for any change affecting the interior character-defining features thereof.